 For a fire to ignite and maintain combustion, three elements are needed: fuel, heat, and oxygen.

-When at least one of these is missing or is present but only at low levels, a fire can’t start or spread.
+When at least one of these is missing or at low levels, a fire can’t start or spread.
 That’s why one of the basic strategies for preventing fire is to isolate sources of fuel or heat.
-Needless to say, removing oxygen from the equation is most of the time nearly impossible.
+Needless to say, removing oxygen from the equation is nearly impossible most of the time.

 Here are 10 fire safety tips for keeping your home or workplace safe from disasters:[2]